dmorse/pscf/doc/user-man/script.rst

                           (required iff itr_algo = 'AM')
   ========= ============= =====================================================

-For now, the value of the 'itr_algo' variable must be 'NR', for Newton-Raphson.
+For now, the value of the 'itr_algo' variable must be 'NR', for Newton-Raphson or 'AM', for Anderson mixing.
+Other iteration algorithms may be added in the future.
-The variable is included in order to allow us to add other iteration algorithms in the future.

 .. _script-sweep-sub: